lkuper/dissertation/dissertation/jfp-reviews-notes.md

 presentation of the LVish API.
 It's merely a cleaner and better-explained series of examples.

-I would argue that the right place for a systematic presentation of the LVish API is not this paper, but rather, the LVish package documentation.
-It's still in flux, and I'm not sure it belongs in an archival paper.
-But we should talk about that.
+I was going to argue that the right place for a systematic presentation of the LVish API is not this paper, but rather, the LVish package documentation -- but on second thought, I think we should in fact document the key stuff here.
+(Besides, if we're going to leave out the LVish internals stuff, we should at least do this, to throw this poor reviewer a bone!)

 > I find the description of the LVish implementation (Section 4.4) to be rather
 > unsatisfactory as well.
 I don't really understand which pre-existing libraries